 If you are planning on travelling outside of the UK you will need to check if you require any vaccinations.
 This will vary of course depending on your destination.

 Plan ahead and get advice at least eight weeks before you travel, as some vaccinations have to be given well in advance of your travel.
-You can contact your GP or nurse practitioner to check if you are up to date with your normal vaccination schedule and they should also be able to tell you what additional vaccinations you will need.
+You can contact your GP or nurse practitioner to check if you are up to date with your normal vaccination schedule and they should also be able to tell you what additional vaccinations you will need, you could also consider attending a Travel Clinic.

 Some vaccinations will be free on the NHS and others you will have to pay for.